Get assessed by a physiotherapist

 Surgery

-If you’ve tried self-help measures and medicines but they haven’t helped, bunion surgery may be necessary.
+If you’ve tried self-help measures and medicines but they haven’t helped, bunion surgery may be needed.
 A GP may refer you to an orthopaedic or a podiatric surgeon to see if this is an option for you.
-A GP can only refer you for bunion surgery under the NHS if:
+A GP can refer you for bunion surgery under the NHS only if:

-• your bunion is very painful and is getting worse
+• your bunion is very painful and getting worse

 • your second toe is also affected by the bunion